IQSS/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 In Dataverse, browsing happens when a user hasn't entered a search term or query into the basic search bar.
 Browsing is the default for a user when they are on the Dataverse homepage or a specific dataverse's page.
 When browsing, only dataverses and datasets appear in the results list and the results can be sorted by Name (A-Z or Z-A) and by Newest or Oldest.

-Additionally, a user can browse all dataverses by clicking on the triangle to the right of a dataverse's name in the breadcrumbs.
-A drop down menu will appear that holds a listing of all the dataverses within that dataverse.
-You can click the triangles next to a dataverse's name to view more dataverses within that dataverse.
-As you continue to browse dataverses, they will appear in the breadcrumbs.

-The dataverse breadcrumbs appear on each dataverse page and can be used to navigate throughout Dataverse.

 Using Data